 A Secure Software Lifecycle Management

-It’s important to understand that the idea behind this is not defining a new standard or something like this.
-Of course, not everyone would (or should) need to implement all these practices.
-But this visualization may be useful to identify suitable practices and especially important areas that haven’t been thought about yet.
+It’s important to understand that the underlying concept here is not about establishing a new standard or similar measures.
+Naturally, not everyone would (or should) be required to implement all these practices.
+However, this visualization can be valuable for identifying relevant practices and especially crucial areas that may have been overlooked.

-Addressing AppSec in governance and especially central AppSec architecture are two of these areas that often receive way too little attention.
-Particularly in a world of DevOps etc. where releases are often very short and where dev teams get an increasing amount of autonomy, it is important to define a solid AppSec architecture using reference architectures, blueprints, and guardrails in which dev teams can make their own decisions.
+Addressing AppSec in governance and, particularly, central AppSec architecture are two such areas that often receive insufficient attention.
+Especially in a landscape dominated by DevOps, where releases are frequently brief and development teams are granted increasing autonomy, establishing a robust AppSec architecture becomes vital.
+This can be achieved through reference architectures, blueprints, and guardrails, providing dev teams the flexibility to make their own decisions.

-Not every organization builds and operates software in the same way.
-Therefore, there cannot be one standard that fits everyone.
+Since not every organization builds and operates software in the same manner, there can’t be a universal standard applicable to everyone.
 Here are some important aspects that distinguish what parts of an SSLM you may consider implementing and how to do that:

 Conclusion